SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

 Load balancing between MPI regions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Even though the patches in one MPI region can be treated asynchronously to balance the load carried by each thread, it may not be sufficient.
-Indeed, when one MPI region holds much more load than the others, they will all wait for this one to be finished.
+As we just explained, threads treat the patches in one MPI region asynchronously to balance their loads carried.
+Unfortunately, it may not be sufficient.
+Indeed, when one MPI region holds much more load than the others, it will take a long time to compute, while the other processes have already finished and wait for this one.
 This can cause large delays.

 :program:`Smilei` has an algorithm able to reduce this imbalance by exchanging patches from one MPI region to another.
 A process that has too much load will give patches to other processes in order to reduce the size of its MPI region.
 This algorithm is based on an ordering of the patches by a *Hilbert curve*, as drawn in :numref:`PatchDecompositionHilbert`.
-One MPI region is one segment of this curve.
-When a segment has too much load, it will give some patches to the segments ahead or after, along the same curve.
+One MPI region contains only patches that contiguously follow this curve.
+If this "portion" of the curve has too much load, it will send some patches to the portions ahead or after, along the same curve.
+By repeating this operation every now and then, we ensure that all regions manage an equitable number of patches.

 .. _PatchDecompositionHilbert: